aleskucera/Czechlight-SDN/README.md

 ## Code structure

-The key class of this project is the `Network` (`src/network.py`) class which represents the whole network.
+At the core of this project is the `Network` class (`src/network.py`), which represents the entire network.
+This class encapsulates all network devices and their interconnections.
+To create an instance of the network, utilize the following Python code:
-The `Network`
-class stores all devices in the network and the connections between them.
-The `Network` can be created with the

 ```python
 from src.network import Network